Acetaminophen overdose

 Common dosage forms and strengths:

 Adults should not take more than 3,000 mg of single-ingredient acetaminophen a day.
 You should take less if you are 65 or more years old.
-Taking more, especially 7,000 mg or more, can lead to a severe overdose problems.
-If you have liver or kidney disease, you should discuss the use of this drug with your health care provider.
+Taking more, especially 7,000 mg or more, can lead to a severe overdose problem.
+If you have liver or kidney disease, you should discuss the use of this medicine with your health care provider.

 Symptoms